Gosford Park: Soundtrack

 Patrick Doyle composed the film's score.
 Doyle said that it can take him up to six months to create a film score, but Altman asked him to write and compose the music for Gosford Park in less than five weeks.
 Doyle recorded the soundtrack at the London Air-Edel Recording Studios in October 2001.
-The soundtrack also features six original songs by composer and playwright, Ivor Novello.
-Jeremy Northam, who plays Novello, sings all the songs and his brother, Christopher, accompanies him on the piano.
+The soundtrack also features six original songs by composer and playwright Ivor Novello.
+Jeremy Northam, who plays Novello, sings five of the songs and his brother, Christopher, accompanies him on the piano.
+Christopher also performs one Novello song as a piano solo.
 The soundtrack was released on 15 January 2002.